nestybox/sysbox/docs/user-guide/design.md

 container, or between containers without problem, while enjoying the extra isolation & security provided by the Linux user-namespace.

-Refer to the user-guide's [storage chapter](storage.md) for more info.
+Refer to the [User Guide's Storage Chapter](storage.md) for more info.

 ### ID-mapped Mounts Functional Limitations